lakiw/pcfg_cracker/docs/source/pcfg_trainer.rst

   - The trainer also learns NGrams for Markov based transitions.
 It is currently using the OMEN algorithm for this.

-- **Third Pass**: In this pass it re-runs throught the training list to perform any post-processing that may be necissary
+- **Third Pass**: In this pass it re-runs through the training list to perform any post-processing that may be necessary

   - The trainer learns what Markov (OMEN) probabilities the training passwords would be created at.
 This is an OMEN specific task to assign probabilities to each of the different OMEN levels

-- **(Final Summary)**: Once all the passes through the training set are perfomed the following happens
+- **(Final Summary)**: Once all the passes through the training set are performed the following happens

   - The PCFG grammar is finalized and written to disk